 When homeschooling your child, a homeschool tutor can be a valuable resource.
 However, finding the right tutor for your child can be difficult.

 The right homeschool tutor will help your student stay on track and engaged in their studies.
-They will have experience with many different types of homeschool curriculum and learning styles.
+They will have experience with many different types of homeschool curricula and learning styles.

 In this post, we’ll provide you with some criteria for finding a homeschool tutor, along with resources for finding one near you!

 - Creating curriculum and conducting classes